Meaning and name origin

 Carmel is a very popular first name for females (#1219 out of 4276, Top 28%) and also a very popular surname or last name for all people (#38422 out of 88799, Top 43%) (2000 U.S. Census).

-Displayed below is the baby names popularity of Carmel name for girls (2012 statistics).
-Compare Carmel with its variant forms and related girl baby names.
+Displayed below is the baby name popularity of the name Carmel for girls (2014 statistics).